Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 # Features?

-- When your Internet Connection is Twitter, and your Locale connection is all lonely.
+- When your Internet Connection is redirected, and your Locale connection is all alone.

 - Their is absolutely nothing in this Home Menu, that won't try to insult you.